Clifford May: Later career

 May served as the Director of Communications for the Republican National Committee from 1997 to 2001.
 In his position, he oversaw activities such as strategic planning, press, radio, television, online services, speech writing, and advertising.
 He worked as the editor of Rising Tide, the official Republican Party magazine.

-He also was Vice Chairman of the Republican Jewish Coalition.
+He also was the vice chairman of the Republican Jewish Coalition.

 After leaving the RNC, he became a director in the Washington, D.C. office of BSMG Worldwide, a public affairs and public relations company.
 In 2006, he was appointed an adviser to the Iraq Study Group.
 He strongly dissented from the recommendations that the group came to, and he then worked with various groups to oppose the policies.
 On July 11, 2008, May was nominated by President George W. Bush to be a member of the Broadcasting Board of Governors for a term expiring August 13, 2009.
 "In this very challenging period of history, it is vital that the United States communicates with audiences abroad clearly and creatively,” May said, “I will be honored and privileged if I can assist with this mission.”